How to store food and keep it fresh for longer

 Otherwise, you can also dry herbs out by tying them together at the stem and hanging them near a window in a dry spot.
 Oily herbs like thyme and rosemary are best kept this way regardless, as they don't cope so well in the fridge.

-Many recipe box delivery companies send you the exact quantity of each ingredient that's needed, so there's never any food waste. -
+Many recipe box delivery companies send you the exact quantity of each ingredient, so there's never any food waste. -

 Wrap broccoli in foil